Insulation for Heat Trace Applications

 When a thermostat is located on the pipe under the insulation the system can duty cycle and come on as required.
 The insulated pipe in combination with the thermostat causes the system to come on periodically for short periods of time saving you up to as much as 80% in energy.
 When properly insulated the heating cable will remain off for extended periods of time because the amount and degree of heat loss is greatly reduced.

 For insulation to work effectively it is important to select the appropriate insulation for the application.
-For pipes located outside, a waterproof and UV resistant insulation is required.
+For pipes located outside, a waterproof and UV resistant or protected insulation is required.
 When using insulation sleeves, tape the ends of the insulation together to prevent air or moisture gaps.
 Big-O drain, PVC, or ABS pipe can be installed over the insulation for above ground applications for mechanical protection.
 Added mechanical protection is especially beneficial over the insulation at the shore-line when entering a lake and or river to prevent damage from abrasion of sand, gravel, rocks, and or ice.
 Note: Big-O, PVC, and or ABS pipe alone does not constitute as insulation.

 Fiberglass insulation is generally not recommended unless it will be kept in a dry location and an appropriate weather proof covering is applied and sealed.
 Within indoor and or dry locations fiberglass insulation can be highly effective.

 Spray foam should be avoided as it can seep between the heating cable and the pipe blocking the transfer of heat from the heating cable to the pipe.
 Apart from this spray foam insulation creates an almost permanent barrier around the pipe and heating cable and as such renders the system technically non-serviceable.
 If spray foam insulation is to be employed with external heating cable installations apply aluminum foil tape over the heating cable and ensure the tape edges are completely sealed to prevent the creeping of the foam under the tape and heating cable.